 I started out my freelance writing career working in the health and wellness industry, but I slowly shifted gears to focus on outdoor and environmental writing.
 Health and wellness are still a large part of my daily life, but I feel specifically drawn to the mission to share the outdoors with others.
 Not only that but to share introspective ways of perceiving our world and the environment around us.

 Now I’m here, I've lived in numerous places, and continue to explore as a digital nomad.
 It’s crazy for me to think about my journey to this place.
 I have experienced so many places, people, and outdoor spaces.
-I couldn’t be happier to be here and to be helping small business owners, tour companies, and personal bloggers grow their online presence and increase their customer base.
+I couldn’t be happier to be here as I continue to learn and grow as a writer and editor.

 Want to know more about me or how I can help you?
 Shoot me an email or visit my projects page to find out more!